 Pulled Pork Internal Temp

-Pork shoulder (or pork butt) needs to be cooked to 195 degrees Fahrenheit before it’s tender enough to shred.
+Pork butt needs to be cooked to 195 degrees Fahrenheit before it’s tender enough to shred.
 If it’s allowed to cook to 200-205 degrees, the meat will be even softer, which makes it that much easier to pull apart.
 We would recommend giving it the extra time, provided that you remove it from the grill before it has a chance to overcook.

 About Pork Shoulder

 To make great pulled pork, you need to start with the right ingredients.
-Pork shoulder, which is also known as pork butt or Boston butt, is the cut of meat you want.
+Pork butt (or Boston butt), which is actually part of the pork shoulder, is the cut of meat you want.

-It’s not a good idea to trim too much fat off the pork shoulder.
-All that fat acts as a natural basting liquid for the pork, making the finished product moist and tender.
+It’s not a good idea to trim too much fat off the pork.
+All that fat acts as a natural basting liquid for the meat, making the finished product moist and tender.
 There may still be a few chunks here and there, but for the most part, the fat should render out as the meat cooks.

 Making Pulled Pork

-It’s important to cook pork shoulder correctly.
+It’s important to cook pork butt correctly.
 Otherwise, the meat will turn out tough and chewy.
 That’s why it’s the best choice when making pulled pork.